Best Reflective Running Gear of 2025

 Cons:

-• Will need additional reflective gear and light sources
+• You will need additional reflective gear and light sources

 The Amphipod Micro-Light Flashing Arm and Ankle Bands are good supplemental options for runners or cyclists to wear at zero dark thirty.
-The bands put off enough light to allow a runner to be seen in low-light conditions and come in three colors.
-Because they are small and light, they can easily be stowed in a pack for runs that may have gone just a little bit long.
+The bands come in three colors and emit enough light to increase a runner’s visibility in low-light conditions.
+Because they are small and light, they can easily be stowed in a pack for runs that may have gone just a bit long.

-These bands aren’t bright enough to be your sole source of reflective gear, but they are a valuable accessory to have on you in high-traffic areas to warn others of your presence.
+These bands aren’t bright enough to be your sole source of reflective gear, but they are a valuable accessory for wearing in high-traffic areas to warn others of your presence.

-They are easy and comfortable to strap on an ankle or wrist, and at just $16, they are a good value for those looking for a little extra safety on a run or bike ride.
+They are easy and comfortable to strap on an ankle or wrist and are a good value for those who want a little extra safety on a run or bike ride.

 Shop the Amphipod Micro-Light Flashing Arm and Ankle Bands